uhub/awesome-java/README.md

 * [alibaba/fastjson](https://github.com/alibaba/fastjson) - :bullettrain_side: A fast JSON parser/generator for Java
 * [android10/Android-CleanArchitecture](https://github.com/android10/Android-CleanArchitecture) - This is a sample app that is part of a series of blog posts I have written about how to architect an android application using Uncle Bob's clean architecture approach.
 * [SeleniumHQ/selenium](https://github.com/SeleniumHQ/selenium) - A browser automation framework and ecosystem.
-* [jhipster/generator-jhipster](https://github.com/jhipster/generator-jhipster) - Open Source application generator for creating Spring Boot + Angular projects in seconds!
+* [google/ExoPlayer](https://github.com/google/ExoPlayer) - An extensible media player for Android
 * [realm/realm-java](https://github.com/realm/realm-java) - Realm is a mobile database: a replacement for SQLite & ORMs
-* [google/ExoPlayer](https://github.com/google/ExoPlayer) - An extensible media player for Android
 * [Konloch/bytecode-viewer](https://github.com/Konloch/bytecode-viewer) - A Java 8 Jar & Android APK Reverse Engineering Suite (Decompiler, Editor, Debugger & More)
 * [mikepenz/MaterialDrawer](https://github.com/mikepenz/MaterialDrawer) - The flexible, easy to use, all in one drawer library for your Android project.
 * [winterbe/java8-tutorial](https://github.com/winterbe/java8-tutorial) - Modern Java - A Guide to Java 8